Ant-Throw-Pology/2898-scouter/README.md

 Try the app here: https://ant-throw-pology.github.io/2898-scouter

-An installer is available which will install the app to your computer: https://github.com/droid-kk11/2898-scouter-installer
+An installer is available (for Linux, macOS, Windows, Crostini/ChromeOS Linux Mode) which will install the app to your computer: https://github.com/droid-kk11/2898-scouter-installer

 ## Contributing